ubisoft/mixer/README.md

 ## Support

-The active support repository is on the [Mixer Github repository](https://github.com/ubisoft/mixer) which is part of the [Ubisoft open source](https://github.com/ubisoft) projects group.
+The support repository is on the [Mixer Github repository](https://github.com/ubisoft/mixer) which is part of the [Ubisoft open source](https://github.com/ubisoft) projects group.
+Since the project is not maintained anymore submitted issues may not receive answers.
+We do appologize for the end of support.

 ## Community